agemady/THS-Scraper/README.md

 # THS-Scraper Data Flow

 ## Overview
-A Python/Javascript web scraper for TrustedHousesitters that collects listing data and stores it in a SQL database.
+A Python/Javascript web scraper for TrustedHousesitters that collects listing data and stores it in a SQL database where metrics can be calculated.

 ## Data Flow